brimdata/cloud/README.md

 * from your Python using our[Python client](#the-python-client)

-For the configuration options below, we will assume the host name we provided you at signup is `acme.brimdata.io`.
-You substitute the DNS name we provided during your actual signup.
+For the configuration options below, we will assume the host name we provided you at signup is `yourlake.brimdata.io`.
+You should substitute the DNS name we provided during your actual signup for `yourlake`.

-We will have a test pool set up for you called "Welcome" with some sample Zed data.
+When you first connect, there will be a test pool set up for you called "Welcome" with some sample Zed data.

 ### The Brim App

-To connect to the cloud from the Brim app, click on the
+To connect to the cloud from the Brim app, click on the lake dropdown in the upper left area of the window where you see the down carrot and click on _Add Workspace..._.

-XXX doc "Create Workspace..."
+> NOTE we are changing this to "Add Lake"

+Under the _Name_ input, provide a name for the lake connection that you would like appear in listing of available lakes.
+Under the Host input, provide the URL of the lake service, in this case, `http://yourlake.brimdata.io`

-You can import your Welcome Queries into the app's query library by downloading [queries.json](./queries.json) and importing it into the query library ()
+You can import your Welcome Queries into the app's query library by downloading [queries.json](./queries.json) and importing it into your query library.
+To import these queries, clieck on the `+` button in the **Queries** header in the lefthand panel and select _Import from JSON_.
+This will bring up a file finder and you can import the file you downloaded.

+> XXX Do we support drag yet?

 ### The CLI